Residence permit: Applying for other family members to join Germans

 Procedure

-- During the appointment, your identity and documents will be checked (please bring your documents, preferably the originals, with you to the appointment).
+- During the appointment, your identity and documents will be verified (please bring your documents to the appointment, preferably the originals).

-- If your application is rejected, you will receive a rejection notice.
+- If your application is denied, you will receive a notice of denial.

 Remark